-The generic pointing out instruction goes something like this: "look out into space, and mix your awareness with space".
+The generic pointing out instruction for mixing goes something like this: "look out into space, and mix your awareness with space".
 This instruction can be formulated in different ways.
 Here is one that I find particularly poetic:

 The essential point of the mind is to focus as if dissolving the mind in the midst of the external expanse of the empty sky (Gyaltsen 2022, p 876)

 Clearly, the "eternal sky" was very much visible in the Tibetan highlands.
-It is somewhat more difficult to imagine in when one lives in a city and meditates in one´s living room, rather than in a high mountain cave overlooking a vast space.
+It is somewhat more difficult to imagine when one lives in a city and meditates in one´s living room, rather than in a high mountain cave overlooking a vast space.